Back to resources

 County Approval Processes for Land Development in South Carolina

-Grading permit requirements Greenville County SC and Spartanburg County rules gate when earthwork can start.
-This guide covers stormwater permit land development SC compliance, minor land development application Spartanburg County pathways, and the approval sequence between entitled plan and horizontal mobilization.
+Grading permit requirements in Greenville and Spartanburg counties gate when earthwork can start.
+This guide covers stormwater permit compliance for land development, and Spartanburg County minor land development application pathways, and the approval sequence between entitled plan and horizontal mobilization.

 Key takeaways